-Communal areas Not applicable.
+\r u \ .
+Conservatories / porches Visually inspected.
+The entrance porch is of timber framed/timber clad construction and is contained under a pitched roof clad with corrugated iron. is contained under a phones foot data with confugated from Communal areas Not applicable.
 Garages and permanent outbuildings Visually inspected.
-There is a detached single car garage of rendered concrete blockwork construction.
-This is contained under a flat felt roof.
-There is a timber shed contained under a profile metal roof.
-There is a timber shed.
-There is an external WC.
-Outside areas and boundaries Visually inspected.
-The front garden is laid with chips.
-The driveways are laid with tarmacadam.
-The rear garden contains a patio area and is mainly laid with grass containing shrubbery and trees.
-Boundaries are defined by stone and blockwork wall, timber post and panel fencing, timber post and rail fencing and timber post and wire fencing.
+There is a detached timber single car garage/workshop contained under a pitched roof clad with corrugated iron.
+There are two timber sheds and a greenhouse.
+Outside areas and boundaries Vigually inspected Outside areas and boundaries Visually inspected.
+The garden contains shrubbery and vegetable patches.
+There is a pond in the rear garden.
+The driveway is laid with chips.
+Boundaries are defined by dry stane dykes and timber post and panel fencing.
 Ceilings Visually inspected from floor level.
 Ceilings have been lined with plasterboard.
-Internal walls Visually inspected from floor level.
-Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls and partitions are of timber stud lined with plasterboard.
+Internal walls Visually inspected from floor level. internal wans Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Internal walls and partitions are mixed in design with timber linings and timber stud lined with plasterboard.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
-Flooring in the main house is of suspended timber design overlaid with tongue and grooved boarding.
-Flooring in the extension appears to be of floating timber design overlaid with chipboard.
-Flooring in the conservatory is of solid concrete design.
+Flooring is of suspended timber design overlaid with timber boarding and chipboard.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Interior doors are of timber panel design.
-Some internal doors have glazed inserts.
-The kitchen has a range of floor mounted units.
+Internal doors are of timber panel design.
+Some internal doors have glazed inserts. have glazed inserts.
+The kitchen has floor mounted units only.

 Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-There is a multi fuel stove in the living room.
+Chilling breasts and meplaces No testing of the flues or fittings was carried out.
+There is a multi fuel stove.
 Internal decorations Visually inspected.
-Wall and ceiling surfaces are paint finished.
+Wall and ceiling surfaces are finished in a mixture of paint and paper.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply with the meter and consumer unit located in the hall cupboard.
-Gas Not applicable.
+Mains supply with the meter and consumer unit located in the hallway.
+There is a further consumer unit located within the rear hallway.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+There is an LPG tank in the rear garden.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains water supply.
-Two of the en-suites comprise shower cubicle, WC and wash hand basin.
-The bathroom and third en-suite comprise bath with shower above, WC and wash hand basin.
+There is a three piece suite comprising bath with shower above, WC and wash hand basin.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-There is a floor mounted Grant oil fired boiler located in the utility room cupboard.
-This is connected to steel panel radiators distributed throughout the property.
-There is electric underfloor heating in the en-suites.
-There is a prelagged hot water tank situated in the utility room cupboard.
-This is connected to the central heating boiler and also has a separate electric immersion heater.
+There is a wall mounted Worcester LPG fired boiler located in the kitchen.
+This is connected to steel panel radiators distributed throughout the property and also provides domestic hot water.

-Drainage Drainage covers etc. were not lifted.
+Drainage Covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is to a private septic tank.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
-A fire and smoke alarm system has been installed.